opendocsg/slw-judgments-backfill/2005_SGHC_81/report.md

 26     Having reached the conclusion that the procedural objections were unsustainable, I had to next rule on whether the court was satisfied beyond reasonable doubt that contempt was proved.

 27     For the purposes of establishing contempt, it is enough that a deliberate act which was in breach of an order had been committed.
 Motive of disobedience is not relevant in determining if there was contempt.
-But motive of disobedience is relevant as it is part of the inquiry to determine if there are any mitigating circumstances for the purposes of sentencing for contempt: see _Summit Holdings Ltd v Business Software Alliance_ [1999] 3 SLR 197 at [52] and [53].
+But motive of disobedience is relevant as it is part of the inquiry to determine if there are any mitigating circumstances for the purposes of sentencing for contempt: see _Summit Holdings Ltd v Business Software Alliance_ <span class="citation">[1999] 3 SLR 197</span> at [52] and [53].

 28     The starting point is this.
 The correct and only course, short of obedience to the orders in question, was to seek, through appropriate legal process, to have the orders discharged, set aside or stayed.
 That was what the majority defendants did initially.
 But once their stay applications failed or applications for expedited appeal were refused, the majority defendants continued to ignore and disregarded their legal duty under the various orders.